 Well, the Title is not totally true.
 If everyone had exactly the same thing, then all there would be is the 100%.
 But let’s face it.
-That ain’t ever gonna happen.
-But, we can always dream can’t we?
+That ain’t ever gonna happen, so even if everyone was dirt poor, 1% of the dirt poor will be above 99% of the dirt poor.
+But, we can dream anyways, can’t we?
 Below, excerpted from this paper, is someone who imagines such a world, and its problems.
-Still, there are those who would just as soon not have cool stuff, as to know that the one who thought it up would end up with more than their fair share of cool stuff.
+Still, there are those who would rather not have any cool stuff at all for themselves than to be faced with the possibility that someone might end up with more than their fair share of cool stuff.

 Imagine a society with perfect economic equality. …[N]o one worries about the gap between the rich and poor, and no one debates to what extent public policy should make income redistribution a priority.
 Because people earn the value of their product, everyone is fully incentivized to provide the efficient amount of effort.
 The government is still needed [and are funded] with a lump-sum tax. […]The society enjoys not only perfect equality but also perfect efficiency.